cmar28/RecipeVault/README.md

 - Desktop browsers

 Interface components and layouts automatically adjust based on the device screen size using Tailwind CSS responsive design classes.

+## Deployment

+Deployment instructions and automation scripts are located in the [`deployment`](deployment/) directory.
+The included `setup-cloud-run.sh` script and GitHub Actions workflow help deploy the project to Google Cloud Run.